mganeko/THETA_GL/README.md

 THETA WebGL Viewer using three.js (Javascript 3D library)

 [Many thanks to [mganeko](https://github.com/mganeko) for this useful repo!
-English translation of README.md file for @mganeko’s THETA_GL repo provided by the RICOH THETA Unofficial Guide.
+This English translation of the README.md file for mganeko’s THETA_GL repo provided by the RICOH THETA Unofficial Guide.
 Original Japanese language README.md file information is appended below.
-This is provided “as-is” and unofficial.
+This is provided “as-is and unofficial."
 Comments and edits welcome.
 More information on useful GitHub repos for the RICOH THETA curatated by the RICOH THETA Unofficial Guide [here](http://lists.theta360.guide/t/theta-github-repository/199/1)]

 ## Acknowledgments